 210mm gyuto stainless damascus with 19c27 core, wenge handle

-For instance Devin Thomas is a master Damascus maker.
+For instance Devin Thomas is a master Damascus steel maker.
 He forges every billet himself and has the process down to a science.
-Devin makes all-stainless Damascus, high contrast, double high carbon, and many, many exotic patterns.
+Devin makes all-stainless Damascus steel, high contrast, double high carbon, and many, many exotic patterns.
 When he uses AEB-L and 304 together, it’s obvious that some of the stronger qualities of AEB-L will be watered down by the softer 304.
 But remember — forged together in a blade, differing alloys present at the blade’s edge can make for a micro-serration surface, aiding in sawing or slicing actions.

 When it comes down to it, most of today’s super exotic alloys will outperform any pattern-welded steel.
-Owning and using a Damascus blade is about personal style and respect for the time and process of developing such a blade.
+Owning and using a Damascus steel blade is about personal style and respect for the time and process of developing such a blade.
 A well-made Damascus blade will stay sharp for longer than most production quality knives, but if you’re looking for the ends-of-the-earth best performing blade steel, look elsewhere.

 As with any knife-related subject, quality is largely determined by how much it costs.
-True “name brand” Damascus is of the highest quality.
+True “name brand” Damascus steel is of the highest quality.
 Devin Thomas, Chad Nichols, Brad Vice, and Rob Thomas are all makers that forge each billet with quality and care.
 Knives made from these steels will make fantastic knives.
 Unfortunately cheap knockoff stuff from China, Pakistan and India shows up on Ebay and other online retailers all the time.
 These knives are junk and will disappoint you.
 The rule of thumb is, if the price is too good to be true, it is.

 If you have more questions on the subject, I’ll be more than happy to answer you in the comments.